-On June 15, 2021, one of my best friends and I took her two dogs to Fiesta Island over at Mission Bay Park.
-Though I have been visiting Fiesta Island for well over 30 years, today was the first time I entered the infamous leash-free dog park; and oh my goodness, this place is magical!
-Ironically, the next day, the California Coastal Commission formally decided that Fiesta Island Dog Park was to stay the same way that it has been for years-rustic and undeveloped.
+On June 15, 2021, one of my best friends and I took her two dogs to Fiesta Island at Mission Bay Park.
+Though I have been visiting Fiesta Island for over 30 years, today was the first time I entered the infamous leash-free dog park; this place is magical!
+Ironically, the next day, the California Coastal Commission formally decided that Fiesta Island Dog Park would stay the same way it had been for years- rustic and undeveloped.
 I had no idea this was up for a vote.

 A bit more commentary on this subject later.

 So as I said before, I have been coming here for years, but in 2018, I did a photoshoot of the island.
 I was surprised at how special it is over here.
 Would you care to see what I saw?